 On December 31, 2013, the Company entered into an amended and restated credit agreement with JPMorgan Chase Bank, N.A. ("JPM").
 The credit agreement amended and restated the Company's \$3,000 secured revolving credit agreement with JPM and provides for a \$25,000 secured revolving credit facility, which shall be available to fund working capital and other corporate purposes, as well as to serve as security in support of the Company's foreign currency hedging programs.
 The credit agreement contains financial covenants that require the Company to maintain a Funded Debt to Adjusted EBITDA Ratio of not more than 2.00 to 1.00 and a Fixed Charge Coverage Ratio of less than 2.50 to 1.00, each as determined for the trailing twelve month period ending on each fiscal quarter.
 The Company is currently in compliance with all covenants contained in the credit agreement and believes that the credit agreement provides sufficient flexibility to enable continued compliance with its terms.
 Interest under this credit facility accrues at a rate between LIBOR plus 1.5% and LIBOR plus 1.75% based on the Company's ratio of indebtedness to Adjusted EBITDA.
-Based on this ratio, the interest rate at December 31, 2013 under the credit facility was 1.6875%.
 The term of the credit facility is five years, ending December 31, 2018.
 This facility replaced the Company's prior \$3,000 line of credit with JPM.
-At December 31, 2013, the outstanding borrowings under the credit facility were \$20,000 and were used by the Company complete the acquisition of TradeTech on January 2, 2014.
+At March 31, 2015, there were no borrowings outstanding under the credit facility